-What is Qigong?
+What is Chi Gong?

-Qigong is an ancient Chinese health care system that integrates physical postures, breathing techniques and focused intention.
+Chi Gong is an ancient Chinese health care system that integrates physical postures, breathing techniques and focused intention.

-Qigong is an integration of physical postures, breathing techniques, and focused intentions.
+Chi Gong is an integration of physical postures, breathing techniques, and focused intentions.

-Qigong creates an awareness of and influences dimensions of our being that are not part of traditional exercise programs.
+Chi Gong creates an awareness of and influences dimensions of our being that are not part of traditional exercise programs.
 Most exercises do not involve the meridian system used in acupuncture nor do they emphasize the importance of adding mind intent and breathing techniques to physical movements.
 When these dimensions are added, the benefits of exercise increase exponentially.

 When these three aspects of our being are integrated, it encourages a positive outlook on life and helps eliminate harmful attitudes and behaviours.
 It also creates a balanced life style, which brings greater harmony, stability, and enjoyment.